google/tracing-framework/docs/options.md

 #### wtf.trace.provider.chromeDebug

 Set `wtf.trace.provider.chromeDebug` to 1+ to enable the events.
-This will use a variety of means to attempt to gather Javascript runtime events, such as garbage collections, JIT activity, etc. This functionality relies on the injector extension or custom builds of Chromium.
+This will use a variety of means to attempt to gather JavaScript runtime events, such as garbage collections, JIT activity, etc. This functionality relies on the injector extension or custom builds of Chromium.
 It introduces some overhead, such as an additional 0.1ms per XHR open/send.